ReScience/ReScience-submission/article/Larisch-2018.md

 A second spike leads to bigger change, especially when the postsynaptic neurons spikes after the presynaptic one.

 The second task is the weight change, depending on the frequency between three postsynaptic spikes (\textbf{Fig. \ref{Fig_burst} upper right}).
+As in the previous experiment, the upper line represents the weight changes, if the first postsynaptic spikes $+10 ms$ appears after the presynaptic spike, the lower line if the first postsynaptic spike appears $-10 ms$ before the presynaptic one.
 As shown in @Clopath2010, a higher frequency leads to a higher change of the synaptic weight.

 The third task, the change of the weight as a function of the time between the one presynaptic spike and the first of three postsynaptic spikes, is presented in \textbf{Fig. \ref{Fig_burst} down}.
 Here, the curve is very similar to the one presented in @Clopath2010.
-Despite of the label, what is orientated on the publication from @Clopath2010, the graphs show the weight changes as mentioned in the original experimental paper by @Nevian2006.
+Despite of the label, what is orientated on the publication from @Clopath2010, the graphs show the weight changes in percent, relative to the initial weight value, as mentioned in the original experimental paper by @Nevian2006, not the absolutely weight value in percent.

 ## Connectivity analysis